projectcipher/cipher/guides/DOCUMENTATION.md

 This is a documentation of keywords used throughout Cipher's guides.
 It contains explanations, examples, and practice exercises.

-Practice exercises are meant to test your newfound power after completing a guide.
+Practice exercises are meant to test your new found power after completing a guide.
 Run through them to nail concepts.

 ## Table of Contents